 Permanent disruptions are the new normal.
-Are your organization and workforce ready?
+Are your organization and your people ready?

-Transformation touches every area of a company and involves a wide array of different stakeholders, which poses challenges.
-To master them, we employ a precisely structured target operating model (TOM) that features:
+Transformation touches every area of a company and involves a wide array of different stakeholders.
+To master these challenges it often requires substantial changes of the Operating Model – addressing a holistic set of levers.

 Organizations in transformation are facing a special challenge.
 They must bid farewell to “business as usual”, inspire their workforce to embrace the unknown, and bring together the management agenda and employees.

-Our business transformation approach addresses all these requirements.
-Change measures are defined and implemented through a Program Management Office, and an accompanying Change Management Office ensures that employees are actively involved and brought on side.
+Our transformation approach addresses all these requirements.
+Change measures are defined through a Program Management Office (PMO), and an accompanying Change Management Office (CMO) ensures that employees are actively involved and brought on side.

 Employee involvement begins with the initial information and continues with the development and implementation of change measures.
 At the end of the process, employees have internalized continuous change as a “future way of working” and actively shape the direction.